 Antibiotic use increases diabetes risk

-How many times do I have to wave this flag?
+How many times do we have to wave this flag?

 Antibiotics can be hazardous to your health.